ReproNim/module-reproducible-basics/_episodes/05-misc.md

 teaching: 25
 exercises: TODO
 questions:
-- How does *reproducibility* help in fixing bugs?
+- How is *reproducibility* critical to fixing software bugs?
-- What can you do to be ready to share your studies reproducibly?
+- What steps can you take toward sharing your studies reproducibly?
 objectives:
-- Explain best practices on submitting bug reports
+- Underestand best practices for submitting bug reports
 keypoints:
-- If *you* cannot reproduce it -- it is unlikely that anyone else can
+- If *you* can't reproduce it, it's likely that nobody else can.
 - Having open sharing in mind from the beginning can simplify future reproducibility
 ---

 ---

-In this lesson, let’s cover some other relatively small aspects of reproducibility in basic day-to-day activities.
+In this final lesson, we'll cover some miscellaneous best practices for reproducibility in basic day-to-day activities.
+Although individually some practices may seem insignificant, they add up.

 ## A good bug report is a reproducible one